tenzir/tenzir/web/versioned_docs/version-Tenzir v4.12/operators/publish.md

 specified topic.
 Any number of subscribers using the [`subscribe`](subscribe.md) operator receive the events immediately.

+Note that the `publish` operator does not guarantee that events stay in their original order.

 ### `<topic>`

 An optional topic for publishing events under.
 The provided topic must be